waimea-igdaikee/300dtd-cadet-planner-website/docs/0-requirements.md

 ### Impact / Considerations

-I need to ensure that whenever my users commit to an action, for example, allocating or removing themselves from a role, that some form of confirmation message is shown to give them a way out of any misclicks or typos.
+I need to ensure that whenever my users commit to an action, for example, deleting a role, that some form of confirmation message is shown to give them a way out of any misclicks or typos.

 ## Aesthetic and Minamalist Design